MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 ## View and manage your Bill
 To view your bill, use the [Fabric Capacity Metrics app](https://learn.microsoft.com/en-us/fabric/enterprise/metrics-app).

-You will see three line items:
+You see three line items:

 |Item Kind	|Item Name	|Operation |Utilization Type |
 |-----------|-----------|----------|-----------------|